LeifWritesCode/Advent.Ornaments/README.md

 ## License and Disclaimer

-The Ornaments SDK is written by, and the copyright © of, Leif Walker-Grant.
+The Ornaments SDK is written by, and the copyright &copy; of, Leif Walker-Grant.
 Neither Ornaments nor Leif Walker-Grant are affiliated with the Advent of Code in any way.
 The SDK is made available free-of-charge, as-is and without warranty, under the MIT license.
 For more information, see LICENSE.

 This project is indirectly dependent on SixLabors.ImageSharp, a library which is licensed under Apache 2.0 when disitributed as part of the Ornaments SDK.
 All other usage is covered by the [Six Labors Split License](https://github.com/SixLabors/ImageSharp/blob/master/LICENSE).